reticulardev/xside/docs/quick_start.md

 # Quick start

+We will start by downloading the project and configuring the environment.

+## Download and configure

-Download and enter the project folder:
+Download and enter the project directory:

 ```commandline
 git clone https://github.com/reticulardev/pysidex.git && cd pysidex/